frePPLe/frepple/doc/technical-guide/user-interface/creating-an-extension-app.rst

    | Note that this menu structure is not standard Django functionality,
      but specific to frePPLe.

-#. | **Add initial data**:
+#. | **Add demo data**:
-   | In a subfolder called fixtures you can define initial data that is
+   | In a subfolder called fixtures you can define demo datasets that can
-     loaded when you initialize your extension (ie when the command “frepplectl syncdb” is run).
-   | Fixtures can also be loaded a) with the command “frepplectl
-     loaddata” or b) interactively in the execution screen.
+     be loaded with the command "frepplectl loaddata" or interactively in the execution screen.

 #. | **Add custom commands**:
    | By creating files in the folder management/commands you can define extra